GedMullen/classes/rdbms.md

 ```

 ## Exercises
 <br> 1 .
-Use SQL to create the employees tables within your own database.
+Create an SQL script in your sqlexercises folder called wk9.sql and create the employees tables within your own database.
 Use the correct data types e.g. INT, VARCHAR, DATE etc.
 <br> 2 .
 Amend the script to set up Primary Keys on the tables.
 <br> 3 .
 Insert data into the tables.
 <br> 4 .
 Run previous weeks queries against your new database.